yankamb444/Social-Network-API/README.md

 # Social-Network-API

 # Description
-The goal of the challenge is to create a simple svg logo based on user inputs.
+The goal of the challenge is to create a a social network web application.
+You will be able to add users, friends, and thoughts.

 # Acceptance Criteria
  1. GIVEN a social network API